RvN-R/milestone-re-tie-dye/TESTING.md

 * On smaller devices make sure there are no overlay issues that effect the readability of the content.
 * Perform the following manual check: <b><i>Home > Shop > Bid</i></b> When you click the "Bid" call to action button a Modal should appear.
 * With the Modal form open fill out one email address as prompted and click submit, you should get a notification to fill out the remaining information.
 Perform this exact check with "Confirm Email Address" and "Notify me of future auctions" check box.
-* Once you've filled out the Modal form click submit, at this stage nothing will appear as we haven't specified an action.
+* Once you've filled out the Modal form click submit, the forms action is linked to the Code Institute form dump.
+At present this function isn't opperational, but future versions of the site will utilize this function.
 * Click on each image, the image should appear in a Modal.
 Perform the same test on medium and small screen sizes, and make sure the display of the image isn't impaired by differing screen sizes.